JancsikDominik/apple_crumble/README.md

-# kebabaim
+# Apple Crumble
  My first attempt at making an external csgo cheat.

 ## Usage
 Clone/download the repo, compile it and the kebabaim.exe while csgo is running.
-Offsets propaply needs updating.
+Offsets probably needs updating.